If you’re having trouble getting a good night’s rest, try drinking kefir for sleep.

 Key takeaways

-Kefir contains live bacteria that are incredibly beneficial for your gut microbiome and digestive system.
-A healthy gut is crucial for quality sleep.
+Kefir contains live beneficial bacteria that support a healthy gut microbiome and digestive system, both of which are essential for quality sleep.

 FAQ